Laguna1989/CodeKata_Numerics_RandomNumbersMiddleSquare/readme.md

   They will detect most common issues.
 A good example is the BigCrush test from [TestU01](http://simul.iro.umontreal.ca/testu01/tu01.html) test suite.
 * In almost all cases it is advised to use an existing random number generator.
-A common recommendation is the [Mersenn Twister 19937](https://www.cplusplus.com/reference/random/mt19937/), which is available staritng with C++11.
+A common recommendation is the [Mersenne Twister 19937](https://www.cplusplus.com/reference/random/mt19937/), which is available starting with C++11.

 ## The Middle Square algorithm